Usage

 Cisco 2960 and the local network card features VLAN hardware

 acceleration.
-In this case, you may not receive LLDP frames
+In this case, you might not receive LLDP frames

 from the remote switch.
 The most plausible explanation for

-this is the frame is tagged with some VLAN (usually VLAN 1)
+this is that the frame is tagged with some VLAN (usually VLAN

-and your network card is filtering VLAN.
+1) and your network card filters VLANs.
 This is not the only

-concerned about performance issues, you can also tag the VLAN
+concerned about performance issues, you can also tag VLAN 1 on

-Currently, this option has no effect on anything else than
+Currently, this option has no effect on anything other than

 Linux.
-On other OS, either disable VLAN acceleration, tag
+On other OSes, either disable VLAN acceleration, tag

 VLAN 1 or enable promiscuous mode manually on the interface.